 In recent years, there has been tremendous progress made in diabetes technology and drugs.
 Here are some highlights:

 1. There are now many different types of diabetes medications available, each with its own set of benefits and drawbacks.

 2. New blood sugar monitoring devices allow people with diabetes to more easily monitor their blood sugar levels and make better decisions about their treatment plan.

 3. New insulin medications are available that are easier to use and require less supervision than traditional insulin injections.

 4. There have been significant advances in understanding how to treat type 2 diabetes with diet and exercise – now known as “metabolic syndrome”

 Types of Diabetes

-Type 1 diabetes is caused by the pancreas not producing enough insulin.
-People with type 1 diabetes need to take insulin every day to control their blood sugar levels.
+The lack of sufficient insulin production by the pancreas results in type 1 diabetes.
+Insulin must be taken daily by those with type 1 diabetes in order to maintain blood sugar control.
 Type 2 diabetes is more common and is caused by a variety of factors, including obesity, genetics, and diet.

 There are many different types of drugs and treatments available for people with diabetes.
 Some of the most common drugs include insulin, oral medications, and injectables.

 Overall, there is a lot of progress being made in the field of diabetes technology and drugs.
 New treatments are being developed all the time, and the benefits they offer are becoming more and more evident.